Breadcrumbs

 - Large volume and wide spectrum of clinical material

-- There are opportunities for interprovincial and international electives while training in our program
+- Opportunities for interprovincial and international electives while training in our program

-- Residents have access to electronic medical resources through the hospitals and the University of Toronto library system
+- Access to electronic medical resources through the hospitals and the University of Toronto library system

 - Research is especially emphasized during training.
 Residents may undertake research projects while on core, mandatory or elective rotations or opt for dedicated research electives of 3 to 12 months duration.
 Residents are expected to give presentations of their projects at the annual Departmental Research Day